sengkchu/gpu-analytics/README.md

 ### Repo Contents:

++ server_files: Files used in conjunction with apache2 and wsgi to serve the app on a VPS.
+This folder is not required to run the application locally.
+    + appdata
+        + `gpu_scraper.py` Python script for scraping data on a VPS.
+        + `gpudata.db` Empty database file.
+        + `worker.py` Python script to run `gpu_scraper.py` every day at 00:10 Pacific time.
+	+ `FlaskApp.conf` Configuration file to serve the application on a VPS.
+    + `FlaskApp.wsgi` WSGI file to serve the application on a VPS.

 + `app.py` 	The application code, contains front-end layouts, logic for graphs, SQL queries to interface with the database.
 + `gpudata.db` SQLite database to act as the backend for the app.
 Designed to be small and compact (~5 MB) to fit into this repo.
-+ `gpu_scraper.py` Python code for web scraping PCPartPicker and PassMark.
++ `gpu_scraper.py` Python code for web scraping PCPartPicker and PassMark locally
 + `gpudata_scraper.ipynb` IPython notebook for the web scraper.
 + `gpudatabase_interface.ipynb` IPython notebook for SQL queries.
 + `Procfile` for hosting on heroku only.